-The scenic Atlanta Marathon course starts and finishes at Centennial Olympic Park in Atlanta.
-The route features such popular Atlanta's landmarks as Piedmont Park, Georgia State University, Inman Park, Martin Luther King Jr. National Historical Park, Edgewood Avenue, Little Five Points, Virginia–Highland, Georgia Institute of Technology, Grant Park and Zoo Atlanta, Mercedes-Benz Stadium, Morris Brown College, Morehouse College, Clark Atlanta University, Spelman College, 1996 Olympic rings, Georgia State Stadium, Oakland Cemetery, Cheney Stadium, and Georgia State Capitol.
+The Atlanta Marathon course runs around Centennial Olympic Park, and feature such popular Atlanta's landmarks as Piedmont Park, Georgia State University, Inman Park, Martin Luther King Jr. National Historical Park, Edgewood Avenue, Little Five Points, Virginia–Highland, Georgia Institute of Technology, Grant Park and Zoo Atlanta, Mercedes-Benz Stadium, Morris Brown College, Morehouse College, Clark Atlanta University, Spelman College, 1996 Olympic rings, Georgia State Stadium, Oakland Cemetery, Cheney Stadium, and Georgia State Capitol.

 Course time limit is 6 hours 30 minutes for the marathon (15 minutes per mile pace) and 3 hours 30 minutes for half marathon (16 minutes per mile pace).
 Unofficial results are usually available online the afternoon of the event.
 Official results are announced about two weeks after the event, as soon as all inquires have been processed.